-Dr Khorana breaks it down for us: “Water flows to areas of lower concentration as it tries to balance levels out.
+The second?
+Osmosis.
+‘Water flows to areas of lower concentration as it tries to balance levels out.
 In this case, this is the saltier surrounding ocular tissue around the eyes.

 In addition to crying and morning fluid retention, there is also a range of other internal and external factors that could contribute to puffy eyes.
 These include:

-• Lack of movement: Lymph, the bodily fluid responsible for transporting white blood cells around the body, relies on the movement of muscles to get around.
+Lymph, the bodily fluid responsible for transporting white blood cells around the body, relies on the movement of muscles to get around.
 A more sedentary lifestyle can lead to a build-up of it, which may cause eye bags.

 Similar to stomach bloating, water retention at certain times of the month can sometimes manifest as eye puffiness.

 A diet high in these can lead to dehydration which in turn can cause water retention, including around the eye area.

 The skin around the eye area is up to four times thinner than other areas of the body and therefore more prone to product overload and as a result, puffiness.

 For some, the tissue around the eye area projects out in such a way as to give the appearance of puffiness.
 Age may also be a factor, as the muscles here can become looser over time and lead to bulging of the fat pads.

 How can you get rid of puffy eyes?

 If you suspect that your puffy eyes are the result of allergies, it may be worth talking to your GP.
 You can also pop in store for a chat with your Boots Pharmacy Team for further advice, including which remedies could suit your symptoms.

-• Get moving: regular exercise not only improves sleep quality, but also helps the lymphatic system to pump lymph around the body.
+Regular exercise not only improves sleep quality, but also helps the lymphatic system to pump lymph around the body.
 Even a short, brisk walk can help.
 Regularity rather than intensity is key.

 This can help reduce dehydration and therefore, water retention.

 To reduce chances of dehydration.

 Stick to light, gel or water-based formulations and leave richer textures for super dry areas of the face and body only.

 Much like a morning coffee, caffeine can be a great pick-me-up for tired eyes too.
 It’s believed to help puffiness by constricting blood vessels to reduce swelling.

 What are the best puffy eye creams?

-Best value eye cream for puffy eyes
+Best caffeine eye cream for puffy eyes

-Try: The Ordinary Caffeine Solution 5% EGCG (£5.80)
+Try: The Ordinary Caffeine Solution 5% EGCG

 • Size: 30ml